Tokyo: The Last War: Plot

 The sequel begins in 1945, during a period extensive of American firebombing over major Japanese cities.
 Desperate to end the war quickly, the government concocts a plan to eliminate major key leaders of each country.
-With the support of the Japanese government, the Buddhist shaman Kan’nami Kouou (Tetsuro Tamba) plans to curse the leaders of the Allied forces using magic.
-Unfortunately, the spirits of those civilians who were horribly killed during the fire bombings culminate together and reincarnate Yasunori Kato (Kyūsaku Shimada), the demonic Onmyoji who was suppressed 20 years ago.
-Once again, Kato wants Tokyo to suffer for its crimes and sets off to stop Kouou’s plan from succeeding so that the war will continue and Tokyo will be destroyed.
+With the support of the Japanese government, the Buddhist shaman Kan'nami Kouou (Tetsuro Tamba) plans to curse the leaders of the Allied forces using magic.
+Unfortunately, the spirits of those civilians who were horribly killed during the fire bombings culminate together and reincarnate Yasunori Kato (Kyūsaku Shimada), an oni.

+Kato sets off to sabotage Kouou's plan so that the war will continue and Tokyo will be destroyed.
 To challenge Kato, Kouou has hired a young man, Yuko Nakamura (Masaya Kato), who has incredible psychic abilities.
-During the course of the story, Nakamura meets and falls in love with Yukiko Tatsumiya (Kaho Minami), who is now working as a nurse in a War Victims Hospital and still suffering from traumatic memories of abuse as a child by Kato.
-The young psychic is unable to contend with Kato’s mighty powers and after several battles (the final involving his power being enhanced through artificial means), he is nearly killed.
-Despite nearing death, Yukiko’s love gives Nakamura enough strength to perform one last trick which successfully destroys Kato’s physical body.
+During the course of the story, Nakamura meets and falls in love with Yukiko Tatsumiya (Kaho Minami), a descendant of Taira no Masakado, who is Tokyo's guardian spirit.
+She is working as a nurse in a War Victims Hospital and still suffering from traumatic memories of abuse as a child by Kato.
+Nakamura is unable to contend with Kato's mighty powers and after several battles (the final involving his power being enhanced through artificial means), he is nearly killed.

+Despite nearing death, Yukiko's power gives Nakamura enough strength to perform one final technique which successfully destroys Kato's physical body.
 Meanwhile, Kouou realizes that Japan is doomed to lose the war.
-Thus he changes targets, sparing the Allied leaders, and launching a psychic attack against Adolf Hitler which drives Hitler to commit suicide in his bunker.
-Yukiko prays to Masakado to seal away Kato’s soul forever.
+Thus he changes targets, sparing the Allied leaders, and launching a psychic attack against Adolf Hitler which drives him to commit suicide in his bunker.
+Yukiko prays to the spirit of Taira no Masakado to seal away Kato's soul.
+Nakamura expires from his wounds.

+After the war, Tokyo's citizens work to rebuild the ruined city.
+The final shot is of Masakado's grave, clean and still standing amidst the reconstruction.